pefelippe/caishen.app/README.md

-# 25 Cent - Financial Application
+# Caishen - Track your money

 A modern financial application built with Next.js, Firebase, and Twilio.